A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Introduction

 Despite their AGN signatures, most LRDs show weak near-IR (NIR) to mid-IR (MIR) emission and non-detections by ALMA bands, suggesting a lack of hot ($T\simeq1000$~K) and warm ($T\simeq300$~K) dust heated by the AGN torus \citep{leung2024,perezgonzalez2024,williams2024,akins2024,setton2025}.
 It is discussed that a more extended dust distribution ($>10$~pc) rather than typical AGN dusty region \citep[e.g.,][]{nenkova2008,honig2019,nikutta2021}, along with new constraints on the dust content in LRDs from multiwavelength data \citep{casey2025}, is required to explain the weak warm dust emission \citep{li2025,K.Chen2025}.
 In addition, most LRDs lack X-ray detections with the exception of a few sources \citep{kocevski2025}, indicating either significant obscuration or intrinsically weak corona emission, possibly related to a super-Eddington accretion phase \citep{ananna2024,yue2024,inayoshi2024a}.

-The origin of the v-shape SED, or in other words, the blue excess in the rest-frame UV SED, is also under debate.
-Either a star-forming host galaxy or scattered AGN light is considered as possible explanations of the blue excess.
+The origin of the v-shaped SED, or in other words, the blue excess in the rest-frame UV SED, is also under debate.
+Either a star-forming host galaxy or scattered AGN light is considered as possible explanations of the blue excess \citep[e.g.,][]{leung2024}.
 Most LRDs are spatially unresolved with effective radii $\lesssim100$--300 pc \citep[e.g.,][]{akins2024,kokorev2024}.
-Several studies report extended emissions in JWST's imaging observations in rest-frame UV bands, which support the explanation with blue, young stars in their host galaxies \citep[e.g.,][]{Rinaldi2024,Billand2025,CChen2025LRD,Zhuang2025}. \cite{Billand2025} reports that the outskirt component could become more apparent with decreasing redshift due to the formation of host galaxies.
+Such point-like morphologies can be due to the survey depth \citep[e.g.,][]{Billand2025,Rinaldi2025} and the wavelength of the imaging band to probe this property (e.g., the spatial resolution of JWST/NIRCam is lower at longer wavelength).
+Several studies report extended emissions in JWST's imaging observations in shorter wavelength bands (rest-frame UV), which support the explanation with blue, young stars in their host galaxies \citep[e.g.,][]{Rinaldi2024,Billand2025,CChen2025LRD,Zhuang2025}.
 However, due to the distance of the high-$z$ LRDs, the extended features are very faint, which prevent us from a detailed view of the host properties of LRDs.

-It is suggested that a powerful outflow can have an important role in the evolution of LRDs, e.g., expelling gas from the inner AGN region, enlarge the galaxy size, enhance or suppress star formation \citep[e.g.][]{Billand2025,wang2025}.
+It is suggested that a powerful outflow could have the potential to affect the evolution of LRDs. \cite{Billand2025} proposed that outflows from AGNs or supernovae could be one of the mechanisms to enlarge the galaxy size via expelling gas from the inner regions (the other scenarios are mergers and direct gas accretion from the environment).
+The negative feedback effect of outflows in a LRD, e.g., suppression of SMBH growth and/or star formation by regulating the fueling gas accretion, has been recently discussed by \cite{wang2025}.
 Outflow has been seen in several LRDs with JWST/NIRSpec observations with both emission lines \citep[e.g., \oiii,][]{Cooper2025,DEugenio2025} and absorptions \citep[e.g., He I,][]{Juodzbalis2024b,wang2025}, although the sample is very limited probably due to the faintness of outflow features.